zcc1307/csc380-sp22/index.md

 - [The matrix cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf), [The Probability and Statistics Cookbook](http://statistics.zone/), and [Calculus cheatsheet](https://tutorial.math.lamar.edu/pdf/calculus_cheat_sheet_all.pdf) (recommended by Prof. Kwang-Sung Jun).

-### LaTeX

-You may find using LaTeX helpful in writing homeworks or reports.
+- You may find using LaTeX helpful in writing homeworks or reports.
 Some useful LaTeX resources: [Learn LaTeX in 30 minutes by Overleaf](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#Adding_math_to_LaTeX); [Introduction to LATEX by MIT Research Science Institute](http://web.mit.edu/rsi/www/pdfs/new-latex.pdf)

 ### Machine learning courses at UA